 When considering bathroom tile ideas, be sure to check the tiles are suitable for both floor and wall use.
 Keeping stronger colors below eye level will reduce impact for a more serene atmosphere.

-Outsized murals trump repeat pattern for impact and drama.
+Outsized wall mural ideas trump repeat pattern for impact and drama.

 ‘Each print is rendered to fit the wall dimensions and can be adjusted to ensure focal parts of the design take prime position.’

 As a smaller room, the bathroom is ripe for embracing wallpaper in bold patterns and prints, with an array of bathroom wallpaper ideas available,

 ‘We recommend utilizing tiling or painted paneling in areas prone to splashing.
 Paneling the lower half of the wall and then wallpapering above is a particularly sophisticated look.’